THE ERA OF THE

 The idea of hating great players is, of course, nothing new.
 We are surrounded by self-entitled superstars who break the law, load up on performance enhancing drugs and ignore their children.
 But Brady and James aren’t those guys.

 They have both been model citizens, they commit heavily to charities and -- who can say for sure, but at least by all outward appearances -- they are dads who actually care about their kids.
 Furthermore, they exemplify all the values we say we care about in our athletes.
 Working relentlessly to get better.
 Rising to another level when the games matter most.
 And being team players.
 In LeBron James you have an athlete who could score every time he touches the ball and yet has more assists than any other non-point guard in league history.
 In Brady you have a guy who turns every compliment into an opportunity to praise his receivers or offensive linemen.
-Good luck getting a former teammate to criticize either of them.

 And, oh yeah, they’re really fucking good.
 Putting up Sports-Center-worthy plays on a near daily basis.
 Accumulating Hall of Fame stats.
 Winning Multiple MVP awards and titles.
 We’re talking about two of the top 10 -- and arguably two of the top 5 -- players of all time in their respective sports.
 And they’re not even done yet.